ESCOMP/CTSM/doc/source/users_guide/running-special-cases/CLM-4.4-Spinning-up-the-CLM5.0-biogeochemistry-(CLMBGC-spinup).rst

    # Now run normally
    > ./BGC_spinup.submit

-.. note:: This same procedure works for +|version|-CN as well, you can typically shorten the spinup time from 1000 years to 600 though.
+.. note:: This same procedure works for |version|-CN as well, you can typically shorten the spinup time from 1000 years to 600 though.

 Afterwards save the last restart file from this simulation to use in the next step.

-**2. Final spinup for +|version|-BGC**
+**2. Final spinup for |version|-BGC**
      Next save the last restart file from this step and use it as the "finidat" file to use for one more spinup for at least 200+ years in normal mode.
 So do the following:

-Example: Final CLMBGC Spinup Simulation for +|version|-BGC
+Example: Final CLMBGC Spinup Simulation for |version|-BGC
 ------------------------------------------------------------------
 ::